There’s something incredibly comforting about hunkering down in a cozy sleeping bag under the stars.

 Your top priority when buying a sleeping bag is getting something that will keep you warm at night.

 Cheaper sleeping bags typically aren’t as warm as more expensive models, but unless you’re planning on camping in the Arctic, you should be able to find one that keeps you warm enough in most weather conditions.

 It IS worth buying a more expensive sleeping bag if you need a bag that’s both warm and lightweight.

-If you’re backpacking in cold conditions, you’re unlikely to find a decent light bag for under $100.
+If you’re backpacking in cold conditions, you’re unlikely to find a decent light bag under $100.

 And there’s nothing worse than being unable to sleep because you’re cold.

-In my humble opinion, buying a cheap sleeping bag makes sense when you:
+In my opinion, buying a cheap sleeping bag makes sense when you:

 - Don’t have to carry it very far

 - Don’t have to worry about pack size

 - Don’t have the money to buy a more expensive bag